sotetsuk/memozo/README.md

 Python decorator for memoization to disk.

 ## Motivating example
-Imagene that now you have tremendous number of sentences and you have to filter the sentences which includes the given keyword.
+Imagene that now you have tremendous number of sentences and you have to filter the sentences which includes a given keyword.
-You will create a filtering generator which take a argument as keyword and, if you will reuse the filtered sentences again, you may want to **cache** the filtered sentences to disk.
+You will create a filtering generator which take a argument as keyword, and you may want to **cache** the filtered sentences to disk if you plan to reuse the filtered sentences again,

 **memozo** greatly helps such a situation !